Brevard County, Florida: Government

-Brevard county commissioners are elected by the public to establish ordinances and policies for the county.
-The Commission appoints a County Manager, who executes the will of the commission.
+Brevard county is run by a commission–manager government.
+The county commission comprises five members elected from single-member districts in four-year staggered terms.
+Commissioners are elected by the public to establish ordinances and policies for the county.
 The county employed about 2,900 workers in 2009.

 There are 16 autonomous municipal governments within the county.
-The various cities, towns and villages of Brevard have varying reliance on services provided by the Brevard County government.
+The various cities, towns and villages of Brevard have varying reliance on county-provided services.
 About 100,000 households are located outside organized municipalities, and their occupants are directly served by the county government.

 A centrally located County Government Center in Viera was established to provide more accessible services to residents in the southern part of the county.
 It houses the various county government branches, including Housing and Human Services, Juvenile Justice, Public Safety, Public Works and Solid Waste Management.

 The Brevard County government had annual expenditures just over $1 billion in the fiscal year 2009–2010, exclusive of the municipalities.
 In 2009, real estate taxes for homesteaded property averaged 0.83% of the value of the property.
 Real estate taxes are levied by each authority.
 They are collected by the County Tax Collector.
 The total taxable real estate base was $33.7 billion in 2009.
 County taxes rose 26.5% in total per capita revenue from 2002 to 2007, and 49.8% in property tax per capita in the same time frame.
 Delinquent taxes were $36 million in 2008.

-In 2012 bonds issued by the county were given a rating of AA by the Fitch Group and improved ratings by Moody's.

 Brevard County has two unique election districts.
 One governs Port Canaveral; the other, the maintenance of the Sebastian Inlet.